 Bounding box algorithm is the simplest collision detection technique.
 It can be implemented as follows –

-Do I need an external canvas library ?
+Do I need an external canvas library?

 The native canvas API is low level and may sometimes be difficult to read and understand.
-For people who want to avoid the intricacies and hop directly onto the sweet things, an external library is the way to go.
+For people who want to avoid the intricacies and hop directly onto the sweet things, an external library is a way to go.
 But people who wish to learn more can first experiment with the native API and figure out whether an external library is needed.

 Native support for – Mozilla Firefox, Google Chrome, Internet Explorer(>=8), Safari and Opera.